Get a sitter and GET OUT in these super social suburbs!

 Huntington, NY (Long Island)

-Downtown Huntington gives any city block a run for its money when it comes to total walkability and total access.
-Here, you can stroll from wine bar to beer hall to concert venue to chic French bistro—or Mexican, pizza, sushi or anything you’re craving during your night out.
+Downtown Huntington gives any city block a run for its money when it comes to walkability and total access.
+In this suburb, you can stroll from a wine bar to beer hall to concert venue to chic French bistro.

-Here, it’s all about Main Street and the streets that surround.
-From a restaurant perspective, a quick glance through downtown and you’ll spot everything from American and BBQ to steakhouses and pan-Asian cuisine.
+Here, it’s all about Main Street and the streets that surround it.
 Huntington has a jaw-dropping selection of eateries—but it doesn’t stop there.
 Grab a glass of wine at The Wine Cellar, or head to the countless dive bars, Irish pubs, high-end cocktail lounges that line the street.
-For dinner, grab a bite at Besito, brunch anytime at The Shed or snag a table in the lounge at TOA Asian Fusion.
+Grab a bite at Besito, brunch anytime at The Shed or snag a table in the lounge at TOA Asian Fusion.

-There’s also Repeal XVIII, a speakeasy featuring live music, particularly popular among locals strolling down Main Street — and speaking of live music, downtown Huntington is also the home of The Paramount.
+There’s also Repeal XVIII, a speakeasy featuring live music, particularly popular among locals strolling down Main Street.
+Speaking of live music, downtown Huntington is also the home of The Paramount.
 This premier concert hall attracts hometown favorites, cover bands and major acts.
 If you’re lucky (or know a member), head to Paramount’s members-only speakeasy, Founder’s Room.
 Here, you’ll rub elbows with locals and performers in a low-key private setting—with a full food and bar menu.

 Better still?
 All of this amazing nightlife is packed into an amazing waterfront community—and it’s less than an hour to Penn Station.